gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-01-What-Is-a-Tensor-A-Practical-Guide-for-AI-Engineers.md

 ## Building Intuition — Vectors and Tensors Explained

-> *"What's a tensor?"* — The question Dan Fleisch set out to answer in his book [A Student's Guide to Vectors and Tensors](https://www4.danfleisch.com/sgvt/)
+> *"What's a tensor?"* — The question Dan Fleisch set out to answer in his book - A Student's Guide to Vectors and Tensors

 The best route to understanding tensors starts with understanding **vectors**.
 Not just as "arrays of numbers," but as geometric objects with components and basis vectors.